chrishunt/exercises/2020-02-25-locking-binary-tree/README.md

 Design a binary tree node class with the following methods:

-`is_locked`
-  Returns whether the node is locked.
+`is_locked`: Returns whether the node is locked.

-`lock`
-  Attempts to lock the node.
+`lock`: Attempts to lock the node.
 If it cannot be locked, then it should return `false`.
 Otherwise, it should lock it and return `true`.

-`unlock`
-  Unlocks the node.
+`unlock`: Unlocks the node.
 If it cannot be unlocked, then it should return `false`.
 Otherwise, it should unlock it and return `true`.

 You may augment the node to add parent pointers or any other property you would like.
 You may assume the class is used in a single-threaded program, so there